mahmmoudmohammed/mahmmoudmohammed/README.md

             <strong>
                 I am a highly ambitious, creative, and innovative Computer Science graduate.
 I have a strong experience in building APIs and complete web applications, that expedite the efficiency and effectiveness of organizational success.
 Confident communicator, strategic thinker, and the ability to listen carefully to user feedback to determine modifications for optimal client-need.
 Creative Engineer to design and develop software that is customized to meet a company’s organizational needs.
                 <br><br>
-                Well-versed in software tools including PHP, Laravel, MySQL, JavaScript, AJAX, OOP,  Bootstrap, CSS, and HTML.
+                Well-versed in software tools including PHP, Laravel, java, spring, JavaScript, MySQL, Bootstrap, CSS, and HTML.
 Skilled at reading and writing code.
 Great ability to build and optimize database design, schema, and queries.
 Confident problem-solving skills.
 Fast and eager learner of new technologies.
             </strong>
         </p>
     </div>